az0977776/eau2/report/doc.md

 A `Column` is serialized with the format `<column type><column length><column name(null terminated)>[<key>...]`.

 #### Distribution Strategy
-Each Column knows the number of nodes with key-value stores that are available.
-Columns distribute their chunks to the nodes with equal distribution by sending chunks to the node with index equal to the chunk index modded by the total number of nodes. ie) If there are three nodes, then starting with the 0th chunk, every third chunk goes to the first node.
+Each `Column` knows the number of nodes with key-value stores that are available.
+Columns distribute their chunks to the nodes with even distribution by sending chunks to the node with index equal to the chunk index modded by the total number of nodes. ie) If there are three nodes, then starting with the 0th chunk, every third chunk goes to the first node.
 This strategy also ensures that the Nth chunk of every column in a dataframe is distributed to the same node.
 This makes local mapping easier.

 #### Caching
 Each column caches a single chunk for both puts and gets to the key value store.
 The cache can be commited into the key value store when pushing elements onto the column.
-The cache is automatically commited into the key value store when the column gets from or puts into a different chunk index.
-The cache is effective when fetching elements or putting elements into the same chunk index.
+The cache is effective when fetching elements or putting elements into the same chunk index (e.g. iterating over a dataframe row by row).
 The cache is not effective if the user is randomly accessing the column.

 The column has a boolean flag to indicate if the cached chunk has been mutated.
-This flag is set during pushing elements onto the column.
-If the flag is not set, then the chunk is not committed when being swapped out.
+This flag is set when the cached chunk is mutated.
+If the flag is set when a new chunk is accessed, the cached chunk is commited before the new chunk is loaded.
+If the flag is not set, then the cached chunk is not committed when being swapped out.

 The `StringColumn` has an additional cache that is built on a `String` array.
 Because strings are not always the same size like the other data types, they cannot be easily serialized and deserialized from `String` objects into `Value` objects.
 The method of finding where to put strings in a value is by iterating through the entire value buffer of strings that are delimited by null bytes.
 This operation can get very expensive if the value buffers are very large.
 To prevent this find operation on each get and push, `String` objects are stored in an array cache and the entire array is serialized at once when needed.

 ### DataFrame
 The `DataFrame` class holds `Key` objects that are associated with `Value` objects representing `Column` objects that hold data.
-A `DataFrame` is serialized with the format `<dataframe key><num column>[<column>...]`.
+A `DataFrame` is serialized with the format `<dataframe key><num column>[<column1>,<column2>,...]`.

 ## Application
 The `Application` class handles interactions with `DataFrame` objects using the `KeyValueStore`.
 The application is allowed to create `DataFrame` objects, store `DataFrame` objects in the `KeyValueStore` and retreive `DataFrame` objects from the `KeyValueStore`.